ikerising12138/recipe-prediction/README.md

 # Fairness Analysis

-In this section, we would like to perform a fairness analysis by binarizing our input data into two groups:
+In this section, we would like to perform a permutation test for fairness analysis by binarizing our input data into two groups:

 Group X: recipes with steps smaller than 15